yannispoulakis/physics_semantics_block/README.md

-# physics_semantics_block
+# Physics Semantics Block

-This repository contains the code for the semantics blockparty of  the EU project PHYSICS.
+## This repository contains the code for the semantics blockparty of the EU's H2020 PHYSICS project.

+The objective of this API is to provide semantic reasoning towards matchmaking FAAS applications' requirements and available computational resources.